athkdev/blog/content/leetcode resources/442 Find All Duplicates in an Array.md

 ---

-# 442. Find All Duplicates in an Array

 The problem asks us to find the duplicates in the array - which is a not so difficult problem but it’s a medium, so there must be some thing else.
 They want us to find duplicates, but in constant space.